ldpreload/BlackLotus/README.md

 Setup by modifying the config.c file by including your C2s hostname or IP address.
-After that compliation should be easy, just keep the included settings in the Visual Studio solution.
+After that compilation should be easy, just keep the included settings in the Visual Studio solution.

 ## Default Panel Credentials: